czue/pegasus-docs/deployment/heroku.md

 heroku config:set DJANGO_SETTINGS_MODULE={ project_slug }.settings_heroku
 ```

-### Set up Database
+### Set up Databases

-To set up your database, first enable the addon in the UI or by running:
+To set up your Postgres database, first enable the addon in the UI or by running:

 ```
 heroku addons:create heroku-postgresql
 ```

-Then run your initial migrations using:
+Database migrations should be handled automatically by Heroku.

+If you want to use Redis as a cache or to use Celery, you will need to install [the Heroku Redis addon](https://elements.heroku.com/addons/heroku-redis)
+from the UI or by running:

 ```
-heroku run python manage.py migrate
+heroku addons:create heroku-redis
 ```

-Note: if you're using Heroku's Python module, migrations will run automatically.

 ### Setting allowed hosts